 Claudia: I honestly do not see specific challenges that would not apply to other fields or to men as well.
-In fact, I think that most of the challenges of building a successful career in data science are the same for both genders.
+In fact, I think that most of the challenges of building a successful career in data science are the same for all.

 One component that is often overlooked but very important is communication skills with non-data science folks.
-This includes both the ability to explain data science as well as ask the right questions to deeply understand what the true problem is that needs solving.
-That might mean that you have to question or even contradict senior management in different business units.
-That requires political acumen as well as a lot of confidence.
+This includes the ability to explain data science as well as ask the right questions to deeply understand what the true problem is that needs solving.
+It might mean that you have to question or even contradict senior management in different business units, which requires political acumen as well as a lot of confidence.
 I think as women we have a leg up to not appear threatening, but at the same time, we might need to fight a bit harder to be taken seriously.
-So confidence is key!
+Confidence is key!

-Jennifer: Street cred.
-I don’t know why this is, but there is a perception that if you are a female with a manicure and wear jewelry, then you must not know how to program or understand advanced analytics.
-But a well-groomed guy carrying a cappuccino cup gets immediate respect.
+Jennifer: Having enough street cred.
+I don’t know why this is, but there is a perception that if you are a woman with a manicure and wear jewelry, then you must not know how to program or understand advanced analytics.
+But a well-groomed man carrying a cappuccino cup gets immediate respect.
 I don’t get it.
 I think that stereotype is slowly dissipating.

-Sarah: Again, it is tough for me to generalize.
-I do not want to assume that we are stereotyped, but I have certainly had my awkward moments.
+Sarah: It is tough for me to generalize.
+I do not want to assume that we are stereotyped, but I have had my awkward moments.
 That being said, I imagine my male counterparts have also experienced many such moments for a variety of reasons.
-Personally, I know that I need to avoid the tendency to fixate on why I may have been singled out, or reading into comments too deeply and assume they are because I am a woman.
-I think it’s easy to allow yourself to feel that something has happened because you are a woman.
+Personally, I know that I need to avoid the tendency to fixate on why I may have been singled out or read into comments too deeply and assume they are because I am a woman.
+I think it’s easy to allow yourself to feel that way.
 My approach is certainly not to try to dress differently or act a certain way.
-That wouldn’t be successful because once I am revealed as an imposter (not as a woman posing as a man, but rather just not true to myself), I will only feel worse.
-I think it’s important to celebrate your differences, and not become defensive and jump to conclusions.
-I am happy to say, though, that such occasions are extremely rare.
+Once I was revealed to an imposter—in other words, not true to myself—I will only feel worse.
+I think it’s important to celebrate your differences and not become defensive and jump to conclusions.
+I am happy to say, though, that such occasions are rare.